howtoscalenn/howtoscalenn.github.io/index.md

 ### <mark style='background-color: #dcffe4'> Fitted LR Scheudler for Real World LLMs </mark>

-Anyway, we can fit scaling laws for hyperparameters.
+Anyway, we can fit scaling laws for HPs.
 Below are actual lr scheduler examples derived from each paper’s HP scaling law.
 The scheduler includes both the estimated peak lr and training steps (which relate to bsz),
 so it's helpful to compare how different their scaling laws are.